vijayakumarpattanashetti/memories-saver/README.md

      c) Update "Text" and click "PUT" to Update
      d) Click DELETE to Delete
-2) Postman: Use urls and provide necessary Auth & Body, and validate previously tested CRUD actions
+2) Postman: Use urls and provide necessary Auth & Body, and validate previously tested CRUD actions *Base URL: localhost:8000 or https://memories-saver.herokuapp.com (deployed on heroku by me)

 ## Before deploying on production site